RSCC Policies & Guidelines

 - Callers will be directed to the Emergency Site as the best source of information.

-Schedulers will help schedule media interview requests for senior administrators, with the exception of Danny Gibbs, and the Director of Public Safety/Chief of Police who should remain as free of media commitments as possible.
+Schedulers will help schedule media interview requests for senior administrators.
 Schedulers will place interviews on the Outlook calendars of the President and Vice Presidents.
 Schedulers will get the name of the media member and contact information for media member.
-Schedulers will be:

 - All building evacuations will occur when an alarm sounds and/or upon notification by institutional personnel.